3mcd/vue-panel/README.md

 ###Tests

-This plugin ships with Jasmine tests in the `test` folder.
-Open `test/index.html` to run them.
+This plugin ships with Jasmine tests in the `test` folder. `npm install` to pull down the Vue dependency, then open `test/index.html` to run the specs.